Zi TopRun Acquisition Corp. (ZTOPU) Plans to Raise $110 Million in September 12th IPO

 Zi TopRun Acquisition Corp.
-(ZTOPU) is planning to raise $110 million in an initial public offering on the week of September 12th, IPO Scoop reports.
-The company will be issuing 11,000,000 shares at $10.00 per share.
+(ZTOPU) plans to raise $110 million in an IPO on the week of September 12th, IPO Scoop reports.
+The company plans to issue 11,000,000 shares at a price of $10.00 per share.

 The company has a market-cap of $143.1 million.